bigmoves/quickslice/example/README.md

-# QuickSlice Docker Example
+# quickslice Docker Example

-This example demonstrates how to run QuickSlice using the published Docker image with custom lexicons.
+This example demonstrates how to run quickslice using the published Docker image with custom lexicons.

 ## Directory Structure